What is Clubroot of Canola

 Clubroot can only spread through resting spores in the soil.
 These resting spores are most likely to spread by contaminated soil carried from field to field by equipment, but can also be contributed to

 Clubroot was added as a declared pest to the Agricultural Pests Act in April 2007.
-The owner or occupant of land has the responsibility of taking measures to prevent the establishment of any pest on land,
+The owner or occupant of land has the responsibility of taking measures to prevent the establishment of any pest on land, property

 Control measures for Clubroot are specified in the Alberta Clubroot Management Plan.
 It is important to understand that these control measures represent an acceptable minimum standard that is to be applied in all municipalities across the province.
 Municipalities, however, can adopt more stringent standards within their own jurisdictions.